Morgan Jones (The Walking Dead): Season 3

 In the episode "Clear", when Rick, Carl, and Michonne go on a run into King County, Morgan holds them at gunpoint from a roof.
 They have a shootout, and while trying to pursue Rick, Carl ultimately shoots Morgan in the chest.
-Rick pulls off Morgan's shirt, revealing that he had donned body armor.
+Rick pulls off Morgan's shirt, revealing that he had donned body armor, revealing that he's not actually dead just unconscious.
 They drag his unconscious-self into his building, avoiding his traps, and lay him down on a bed.
 For safety measures, his hands are bound by Rick.
 While Rick is reading the strange writings on the wall, he discovers that Duane had reanimated, and decides to stay and wait for Morgan to wake up.

 While Michonne and Carl go on a run, Rick waits for him to wake up, but Morgan grabs a knife that was taped to the side of the bed.
 He attacks Rick, claiming that he is not familiar with anyone anymore.
 He stabs Rick in the upper-left chest.
 Rick knocks the weapon away, pointing his revolver at Morgan's head, and Morgan begs Rick to kill him.
 Morgan is tied up again and, after patching himself up, Rick finally manages to make him remember that the two know each other.
 Morgan says that he tried to contact Rick every morning for several weeks, but he never answered the radio, before explaining what happened to Duane.

 He is offered the chance to join the group at the prison, but he realizes that Rick is taking a lot of guns, meaning that they are preparing for a war.
 Morgan claims that Rick, Carl, and his people will die either by bullets or by walkers, and refuses to join them, not wanting to see anyone else die.
 While clearing out the walkers caught on his traps, Carl approaches Morgan and tells him that he is sorry for shooting him earlier.
 Morgan remarks to Carl, "Don't ever be sorry."
 While leaving King County, Rick, Carl, and Michonne watch as Morgan prepares to burn the corpses of the walkers he captured.

 Note: Morgan Jones did not appear in The Walking Dead (season 4).